mehmet-ozcan/mehmet-ozcan/readme.md

 Mehmet Özcan is an Associate Professor of Econometrics at Karamanoğlu Mehmetbey University, Economics Theory Chair.
 I received my BA from Çukurova University (2010), MSc and PhD from Gazi University (2013, 2019), and served as a research assistant at Gazi University from 2011 to 2018.

-My research is primarily focused on **nonlinear time series econometrics**, theoretical time series analysis, and **applied macroeconomics**—especially in defense economics, monetary economics, and environmental economics.
+My research is primarily focused on **nonlinear time series econometrics**, theoretical time series analysis, and **applied macroeconomics**—especially in defense economics, monetary economics, environmental economics, and AI applications in strategic policy analysis.
 I am passionate about exploring the impact of informatics on statistical analysis and leverage advanced programming skills to push the boundaries of econometric research.

 **Awards:**
 - Prof. Orhan Dikmen Research Award (Economic Research Foundation)
+- Enterprise Performance in Asia (EPA) Research Grants (2012) - The Asian Institute of Management Policy Center (APC) and the International Development Research Centre (IDRC)
 - Çukurova University - Most Successful Student Award

 ---